goby-garden/goby-database/notes.md

 ### Running notes

+#### <span class="date">12/19/2025</span>

+As part of my revisit to the select input UI, I’m considering allowing a new item to be added at an arbitrary place in the order for a property, instead of just at the very end, in order to make the cell feel more directly responsive to your click/hover.

+The thing is, I don’t currently have a way of customizing the sort order for these items.
+Previously on 9/1/2025 I added a `date_added` column to relation junction tables, just to enforce a consistent ordering instead of whatever arbitrary order is produced by SQLite’s inner workings.
+But I realize this was little more than a band-aid, and there’s something a little uncomfortable to me about encoding such a specific piece of data in Goby’s core architecture, just for the purpose of a display feature.

+The eventual goal, as I mentioned then, has long been to figure out some way to support ordered relationships architecturally.
+And my discomfort with this was that it seemed to require storing the same information in two places (the same relationships, specified within either order).
+But today I bothered to look up how people ordinarily do ordering of many-to-many relationships, and of course it has [a perfectly straightforward solution](https://stackoverflow.com/questions/41956757/ordered-many-to-many-relationships-in-sql-postgres): just add two columns to the junction tables, and using one for the order of the items in one class, and the other for the items of the other class.

+It’s a little decentralized, in that you may have relations spread across multiple junction tables for a single item, and the only way to get a full picture of the sequence is to query all the tables together.
+But there’s no duplication in the way the data is stored.

+Once I add this, all relationship properties will in effect be ordered, and by default that will just be the order in which items were added to a selection.
+This opens up possibilities in the future for a kind of “list”/“hierarchy” display which is based on the contents of a single item relation property.

 #### <span class="date">9/20/2025</span>

 Steps to add the filtering feature to `retrieve_class_items` that I mentioned in the 9/7/2025 entry: